Posted on

 Why did you volunteer to be on the FCANZ Board?

-After the last few years having more dealings with FCANZ, through getting advice and support on a range of issues, from employment, training, contracts and the support to our clients and community after Cyclone Gabby.
+Over the last few years, we have had more dealings with FCANZ, receiving advice and support on a range of issues, including employment, training, contracts, and support for our clients and community after Cyclone Gabby.
 This has really opened my eyes to how important it is to have the Association there.
 To be a part of it further will be great, and to add what I can and grow it further.

 What skills do you bring to the Association?